fandreuz/BisPy/docs/source/algorithms/dovier_piazza_policriti.rst

     International Conference on Computer Aided Verification.
     Springer, Berlin, Heidelberg, 2001.

-The most significant improvement is due to the usage of the notion of *rank*, motivated by the following observation:
+The most significant improvement with respect to :mod:`bispy.paige_tarjan.paige_tarjan` is due to the usage of the notion of *rank*, motivated by the following observation:

 .. math::

     a \equiv b \implies \texttt{rank}(a) = \texttt{rank}(b)

+.. seealso:: :ref:`Rank definition`

 Therefore we may be able to obtain the equivalence classes of the maximum bisimulation in a smaller number of steps when the relation "same rank"